MartincoitNetworks/SCIONWorkshop/README.md

 ### SCION Addressing

 A SCION address is composed of the ISD, AS, IP address, and port.
 So 19-ffaa:0:1303,[10.20.30.40:22] would be read as ISD #19 (EU), AS ffaa:0:1303 (Magdeburg AP, DE), 10.20.30.40 and port 22.
 The ISD is the isolation domain - a unit of trust and a colletion of ASes.
 The AS is an SCION assigned Autonomous System that belongs to the ISD.
 A core AS has network connections to ASes at other ISDs.
+An IA is the combination of the ISD and the AS.

+Putting it all together...

+19-ffaa:0:1303,[10.20.30.40:22] can be broken out as:
+ISD: 19                     -> EU (Europe) Isolation Domain
+AS: ffaa:0:1303             -> Magdeburg AS
+IA: 19-ffaa:0:1303
+IP: 10.20.30.40             -> IP address within the Magdeburg AS
+Port: 22                    -> Port on the host

 If there's no port component, you can commit the brackets around the IP address (i.e. 19-ffaa:0:1303,10.20.30.40).